Housing

 Aerial shot of IHO's Pacific Wind Apartments.

-Pacific Wind Apartments in Carlsbad, which took 12 years to bring to life, provides 89 new homes for working families.
+An example of a previous IHO project: Pacific Wind Apartments in Carlsbad, provides 89 new homes for working families.

 “We’re focused on the long-term impact and ripple effect of the work we do,” says IHO president and CEO Rochelle Mills.
 “We want our housing communities to amplify the best values that already exist in the people and neighborhoods we serve.”